 Finally, this work is the first in a series aimed at modeling binary cluster mergers.
 Future efforts will relax the fixed ``gravity halo'' approximation by implementing a particle--mesh gravity scheme, enabling the self-consistent DM--gas gravitational interaction.
 We also plan to further explore the observational manifestations of simulated merger shocks in both radio and X-ray bands, including the Mach numbers quoted in observations and the polarized radio signatures, as well as the impacts of minor mergers and WHIM accretion.
-The numerical framework developed here will also allow us to model specific merger events and facilitate direct, quantitative comparisons with observations.